awhillas/awhillas.github.io/content/alphabetica.md

 I thought there would be some easy low hanging fruit in developing educational games but the gatekeeping on iOS and Android is very off putting and I can see why the market is limited at the moment.

+Maybe I'll just start again from scratch and do it in Javascipt?

 ## TODOs: